 The steering committee also discusses at least two proposed experts in the field.
 The experts, who shall have no connection with the applicant to avoid favouritism, should be from outside Chalmers.
 Nordic experts are usually preferable, but not necessary, although they are the most likely to be familiar with the implications of the docent level.
 The proposed experts are informed in advance by the department, so they are prepared to accept if the Appointment Committee selects them.

-If it is decided that the application should proceed, the head of the department sends the complete application together with an official letter to the Appointment Committee.
+If it is decided that the application should proceed, the head of the department sends an official letter to the Appointment Committee.
 The letter shall contain the following:

 Field or specialisation for acceptance as docent (in Swedish and English)

 - Description of the benefit to Chalmers in relation to the department's present work in the field.